-Pregnancy and lactation
+4.6 Pregnancy and lactation

-The safety and efficacy of quetiapine during human pregnancy have not been established (See 'Pre-clinical safety data, Reproduction studies', for animal reproductive toxicology data).
+The safety and efficacy of quetiapine during human pregnancy have not yet been established (see section 5.3).
 Following some pregnancies in which quetiapine was used, neonatal withdrawal symptoms have been reported.
 Therefore, quetiapine should only be used during pregnancy if the benefits justify the potential risks.

 There have been published reports of quetiapine excretion into human breast milk, however the degree of excretion was not consistent.
-Women who are breast feeding should therefore be advised to avoid breast feeding while taking quetiapine.
+Women who are breast-feeding should therefore be advised to avoid breast-feeding while taking quetiapine.